Dialysis Disequilibrium Syndrome (DDS) Quiz

 Developed by doctors.

-Dialysis disequilibrium syndrome is when a group of neurological symptoms occur to patients on hemodialysis due to the sudden and rapid removal of urea, a waste product, from your blood.
-These symptoms include nausea, headaches, vomiting and restlessness.
-More serious symptoms can result in seizures and comas.
+Dialysis disequilibrium syndrome occurs when a group of neurological symptoms arise in patients on hemodialysis due to the sudden and rapid removal of urea, a waste product, from their blood.
+These symptoms include nausea, headaches, vomiting, and restlessness.
+More severe symptoms can lead to seizures and comas.

 Kidney failure on dialysis